top of page

 Healing and Moving Forward

-I did not know anyone in the dance community, and I was unaware of any of the dance opportunities in Charleston, when I started to take lessons from Craig Giffin, Julia McCormick and Steve Prowse.
-After their deaths, I got the vision of continuing their work as an honor to them.
+As I entered the Charleston dance community, I learned about and joined all seven of the local ballroom and Latin dance clubs, in addition to other clubs that specialize in shag, West Coast swing and salsa.
+I had not been aware of those dance opportunities before I started taking lessons from Craig Giffin, Julia McCormick and Steve Prowse.
+After their deaths, I got the vision of honoring them by continuing their work.
 I am carrying their baton.
-I opened my LLC on December 13, 2016.
-It has allowed me to make income by helping others find the joy of dance.
+I opened my LLC, Charleston WV Dance, on December 13, 2016.
+It has allowed me to earn income while helping others find the joy of dance.

 Other Dance Opportunities